James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

-It is highly advised that you refer to a veterinarian for severe cases or chronic infections as these will deteriorate over time.
+It is highly advised that you refer to a veterinarian for severe cases or chronic infections, as these will worsen over time.
 Neglecting to treat your dog's ear infection can result in them going deaf.
 In addition, scar tissue can build up which can lead to recurrent infections or even hematomas.

 Never pour or put any liquid inside your dog's ear if you cannot confirm that the eardrum is intact.
 Doing so may cause them severe pain and can result in deafness.
 The remedies mentioned below should only be used around the external part of the ear or on the underside of the pinna.
-Vet-approved formulas are to be used inside the canal, only.
+Vet-approved formulas are to be only used inside the canal.

 Coconut oil is a great antibacterial and anti-fungal.
-This remedy is to be used for about 5 to 7 days:
+This remedy is to be used for about five to seven days.

 - Place two spoons of coconut oil in a pan and heat it on low until it is in liquid form.
 Let it cool down.